Northlend Tundra

 Affinity's Rest

 The Affinity was an exceptional airship, and its crash was just as spectacular as the vessel itself.
-The ship shattered to splinters, hundreds of feet in the air, when it attempted a daring maneuver through a basalt canyon that proved just a bit too narrow.
-Now, the wreckage dangles precariously from ropes high above the frozen wastes, its treasure and secrets forever out of reach—but always tantalizing to those who brave the tundra in search of fortune.
+The ship shattered to splinters hundreds of feet in the air when it attempted a reckless maneuver through a basalt canyon that proved just a bit too narrow.
+Now, the wreckage dangles precariously from ropes high above the frozen wastes, its treasure and secrets forever out of reach.

 Bojonin Gulch

-A long, wide, shallow river with rocky banks cuts through the northern side of the tundra, carving a path between the mountains and the Fortunni Glacier Shelf.
-This bleak and desolate stretch of land offers little more than bitter cold and relentless winds, making it a harsh route for travelers headed east to the Loom over the mountains.
+A wide, shallow river with rocky banks cuts through the northern side of the tundra, carving a path between the mountains and the Fortunni Glacier Shelf.
+This bleak and desolate stretch of land offers little to travelers other than bitter cold and relentless cutting winds.

-Despite its inhospitable nature, the Gulch is renowned for one event—its infamous role in the final showdown of the horseman outlaw Santana Balthazar-Thom.
-The outlaw, whose reign of terror had plagued the tundra for years, met his end here in a duel at high noon.
-Standing in the rocky shallow of the icy river, Santana faced off against his former protege, Archer Falstead, in a legendary contest of quick draw.
+Despite its inhospitable nature, Bojonin Gulch is renowned for its infamous role in the final showdown of the horseman outlaw Santana Balthazar-Thom.
+Standing in the rocky shallows of the icy river, Santana faced off against his former protege, Archer Falstead, in a legendary contest of quick draw.
 Santana was struck down, his life extinguished in a single, fateful shot.
-His reign of terror ended in the shallow, icy waters of the Bojonin Gulch, forever immortalized in the folk tales and songs of the tundra's people.
+His reign of terror ended in the icy waters of the Bojonin Gulch, forever immortalized in the folk tales and songs of the tundra's people.

 Nalgorac